 After receiving my Masters of Arts degree from the University of Minnesota, my husband and I moved to Virginia, MN.
 There, I worked nearly 14 years at a medical clinic.
 In 2003, I earned my Doctorate of Audiology from the University of Florida.
 I recently joined Hearing Associates.
 I am looking forward to meeting the residents of the Grand Rapids area.
 I believe strongly in continuing education and attend lectures and conferences to keep current with today’s rapidly changing technology.

 For fun, I love to read and spend time with family.
 My husband, children and I love to camp and fish in the summer and head out for “adventures” in the winter, whether it be a trip to a zoo or mystery road trip.

 Read 5 verified patient reviews for Hearing Associates!
-Their average review score is 4.2 ().
+Their average review score is 4.2 () from 5 reviews.

 “Fixed feedback problems.
 Answered all questions. ”

 “Dr. Voss is excellent and his staff is helpful and very polite.
 My husband was a client for many years and I have been a customer for almost 10 years.
 I would recommend them to anybody who needed help with hearing loss. ”

 “They're very caring, very professional.
 They were very nice people to work with.”

 “The doctors keep leaving this clinic and the service has become poor.
 What makes me upset is that they made it so that my hearing aids could only be programmed by them.
 I had to spend more money sending them in for repair so that I could see a different doctor.”